Anikram/circular_task/readme.md

 ![explanation](assets/explanation.png)

 When there are circular require() calls, a module might not have finished executing which leads to modules imports failures.
 The circular dependency is detected by Node.js, and in order to avoid an infinite loop it returns the incompletely loaded module.
-In practice that leads to imported module be equel to an empty object, and empty's object destructured methods equels "undefined".
+In practice that leads to imported module be equal to an empty object, and empty's object destructured methods equals "undefined".
 That's why we will face TypeError in our example.